Development Environment

 Matrix Configuration:

-• Rust toolchain: nightly (only)
+- Rust toolchain:

-• Parallel execution across all target architectures
+false(continue testing other targets on failure) - Parallel execution across all target architectures

 CI Architecture Flow